that others

 Physical Fitness

 Get physically fit.
 Search and Rescue work is physically demanding.
-You should be able to hike four miles over varied terrain with a minimum of 1,000 feet of elevation gain carrying a 25 pound pack and complete this in 3 hours.
-A physical fitness test may be administered during the BASART training period.
+You should be able to hike four miles over varied terrain with a minimum of 1,000 feet of elevation gain carrying a 25 to 40 pound pack and complete this in 3 hours.
+A physical fitness test will be administered during the BASART training period.

 Medical Training